GovStackWorkingGroup/machine-readable-specs/scripts/ruby/README.md

 - Print a requirements summary only (without validating) via `--summary-only`
 - Bundle a schema (inline / collect its referenced schemas into `$defs`)
 - Bulk bundle all schemas
+- Generate a Graphviz DOT dependency graph of schemas

 Template generation is now supported directly by the validator script.